gsomenzi/policy-based-authorization-system/docs/installation.md

 If you get errors like *"Unable to resolve signature of class decorator"*, ensure you have:

 1. `experimentalDecorators: true` in tsconfig.json
-2. `emitDecoratorMetadata: true` in tsconfig.json
-3. `reflect-metadata` imported at the top of your main file
+2. `reflect-metadata` imported at the top of your main file

 ### Module Resolution Issues